-On October 12, 2017, Georgetown University Law Center's Institute for Constitutional Advocacy and Protection (ICAP), along with local counsel, filed suit on behalf of the City of Charlottesville, local businesses, and neighborhood associations in order to prevent these self-proclaimed militias and certain white nationalist groups from returning to Virginia and engaging in prohibited paramilitary conduct.
-The lawsuit alleged that the defendants violated key provisions of Virginia constitutional and statutory law that protect against private armies and paramilitary activity-laws intended to reinforce the fundamental tenet of civil society that the government must maintain a monopoly on the legitimate use of force for the protection of public safety.
-These laws prohibit the kind of disorder and chaos that occurred at the Unite the Right rally.
-ICAP's lawsuit drew on historical precedent: in the 1980s, relying on the anti-militia provisions of Texas and North Carolina law, private plaintiffs successfully brought suits to prevent the local militia wings of the Ku Klux Klan from using paramilitary tactics against minority groups.1 And it was successful, resulting in court orders permanently enjoining the defendants from returning to Charlottesville as part of a group of two or more people acting in concert while armed with any item whose purpose is for use as a weapon during any rally, protest, demonstration, or march.
+On October 12, 2017, ICAP, along with local counsel, filed suit on behalf of the City of Charlottesville, local businesses, and neighborhood associations in order to prevent the self-proclaimed militias and white nationalist groups from returning to Charlottesville and engaging in prohibited paramilitary conduct.
+The lawsuit alleged that the defendants violated Virginia constitutional and statutory law that protect against private armies and paramilitary activity-laws intended to reinforce the fundamental tenet of civil society that the government must maintain a monopoly on the legitimate use of force for the protection of public safety.
+ICAP's lawsuit drew on precedent: in the 1980s, relying on the anti-militia provisions of Texas and North Carolina law, private plaintiffs successfully brought suits to prevent the local militia wings of the Ku Klux Klan from using paramilitary tactics against minority groups.
+And ICAP's suit was successful, resulting in court orders permanently enjoining the defendants from returning to Charlottesville as part of a group of two or more people acting in concert while armed with any item whose purpose is for use as a weapon during any rally, protest, demonstration, or march.